awans/awans-org/content/post/2021-03-10-the-perspective.md

 We are, of course, "clannish" and tend to essentialize others in a variety of ways.[^appiah] This is a great source of suffering in the world.
 Most forms of identity are contingent, and arbitrary, and certainly don't carry any sort of moral weight.

 One great project for humanity is to overcome this innate tribalism, and embrace a more cosmopolitan vision for ourselves and the world.
 Whether the lines of division are cultural, racial, gender, religious, or species, we ought to strive to see others as equally deserving of concern and respect.

+That's not to say that identities are useless or bad—they're highly functional.
+They can bring us together, convince us that it's worth working together, and help us negotiate social relations.
+Indeed, understanding and navigating identity in some situations can be a matter of life and death.
+The mistake is in thinking of identites too rigidly, or in ascribing moral weight to identites where that doesn't belong.

 Relatedly, cultural differences may be vast, and communicating or coordinating across them may be difficult.
 Our history is full of stories where people on both sides are doing the best they can in terms of their own cultural understanding, and things go horribly awry. [^spirit] It is therefore a virtue to be aware of one's own culture, and of the cultures of others we may encounter.

 Finally, cultural interchange leads to a richer experience for all of humanity.
 That's true in art, food, music, and relationships of all sorts.
 It is similarly a virtue to be open to and curious about the lives of those who fall outside of our experience. [^srinivasan] [^solomon]